India offers to buy more U.S. helicopters, hopes to drive down costs

 U.S. officials say there is the potential for billions of dollars of new arms sales in the next few years and hope Modi can overcome bureaucratic obstacles that have held up some.

-Last month, India's cabinet cleared a proposal to allow 49 percent foreign participation in the defence industry, up from a current cap of 26 percent.
+Last month, India's cabinet cleared a proposal to allow 49 percent foreign participation in the defense industry, up from a current cap of 26 percent.

-Hagel said he would be looking at whether there would be the potential to go beyond 49 per cent something U.S. defence firms want before allowing technology transfers India craves.
+Hagel said he would be looking at whether there would be the potential to go beyond 49 per cent something U.S. defense firms want before allowing technology transfers India craves.

 The initial batch of Apache helicopters is meant to replace the Indian Air Force's ageing fleet of Soviet-era aircraft and will be armed with Hellfire and Stinger missiles.